Sowing vegetable seeds

 - Choose a selection of vegetables to avoid over-production of one type

 - Do not thin out the seedlings

 - When the seedlings have their first true leaves, plant out each cell at the correct spacing for that vegetable

 Gardener designer, Jack Wallington, shares his techniques for planning your own kitchen garden and shows you how to start sowing seeds indoors.

-Whether you are sowing in traditional rows or using the station sowing technique, it is important to thin seedlings so that the plants do not compete with each other for water, nutrients and light.
+Whether you are sowing in traditional rows or using the station sowing technique, it is important to thin out seedlings so that the plants don’t compete with each other for water, nutrients and light.
 See individual vegetable profiles for thinning distances.

 - When seedlings have grown their first true leaves (that resemble those of the adult plant, not seed leaves), pinch off the tops of the weakest seedlings at ground level or, better still, remove entire seedlings

 - Some crops, such as beetroot, chard and spring onions, can be successively thinned as they mature.
 The thinnings can be eaten as mini-veg, and those remaining in the ground will then reach full size